 Show link to page

 We use frames to present a menu at the top of most pages (not all) and it helps us manage several thousand pages on our site.
-Your browser address window may not show the correct link if you want to record it (cut and paste it into notepad or another browser window for example).
-Click on [Show link] to see the correct page address.
-It will show for 12 seconds giving you time to cut and paste it.
-When you change to another page, click on it again to see the correct url to the page you are viewing.
-(Note: if we have presented a page from another site, our site search, for example, this feature is disabled!)
+Your browser address window may not show the correct link THE CORRECT LINK shows in the menu header at the top of the page.
+Note: if we have presented a page from another site, our site search, for example, this feature is disabled!)

 Just click on this and the link to the page you are reading will be put into an email allowing you to then send it to yourself or a friend.
 (It's a bit slow opening your default email software, so give it 30 seconds or so).